 1. Create open lines of communication

-Communication is key to any team’s success.
+Synchronous communication is key to any team’s success.
 The best teams work together to productively communicate their ideas, feelings, and emotions.

 If you have a diverse group of people on your team who belong to different cultures and backgrounds, it can be difficult for them to communicate effectively with each other.